kevin0120/mix/plugins/inputs/system/DISK_README.md

 ```
 # Read metrics about disk IO by device
 [[inputs.diskio]]
-  ## By default, telegraf will gather stats for all devices including
+  ## By default, rush will gather stats for all devices including
   ## disk partitions.
   ## Setting devices will restrict the stats to the specified devices.
   # devices = ["sda", "sdb"]